Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are the AWS services\features that can help you maintain a highly available and fault-tolerant architecture in AWS?
+### What are the AWS services/features that can help you maintain a highly available and fault-tolerant architecture in AWS?
 (Choose TWO)

 - [ ] AWS Direct Connect.
 - [x] Amazon EC2 Auto Scaling.